-National Grid's 2021 Future Energy Scenarios emphasise the scale of the challenge over the next 10 years.
+National Grid's 2021 Future Energy Scenarios11 emphasise the scale of the challenge over the next 10 years.
 They highlight the need for an increase in contribution from renewable energy sources to 80%, by 2030, and complete decarbonisation the electricity system by 2035.
-This last goal has now been adopted by government.
+This last goal has now been adopted by government.12 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1051408/2020-finalgreenhouse-gas-emissions-statistical-release.pdf

-&lt;sup>9 See here for details
+9 See here for details